xmc0211/WindowTopMost/README.md

 Like ZBID_DESKTOP, other bands also can be subdivided in 2 groups: **normal and topmost window**.

+_Windows will not process ZBID_DEFAULT, it only indicated the default Z-Order band._

 The order of bands are the following, from the lowest to the highest Z-order:

 | ZBID Name | Value | Description |